Policy

 Policies are organized along sectors and in most cases the development of policy is done by the relevant line Ministry.
 When a Ministry identifies the need for a policy, it goes ahead to prepare a Draft Cabinet Memorandum based on guidelines provided by the Cabinet Secretariat.
 When a policy proposal has financial, legal or personnel implications, the sponsoring Ministry must obtain a certificate from the Ministry of Finance, Planning and Economic Development, or Justice and Constitutional Affairs or Public Service, as the case may be, to confirm that the resources required will be available to implement the proposed policy.

-A catalogue of policies being implemented by Government was prepared by the Office of the Prime Minister in 2012, as a reference document for stakeholders including the general public.
-This catalogue featured general information about the policies, laws, regulations and programmes that Government is implementing.
+A catalogue of policies being implemented by Government was prepared by Cabinet Secretariat in 2020, as a reference document for stakeholders including the general public.
+This catalogue featured general information about the policies (162), laws, regulations and programmes that Government is implementing.